MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-template-kubernetes-dashboard.md

 1. Get the public IP address and username for your cluster master from the Azure Stack dashboard.
 To get this information:

-    - Sign in to the [Azure Stack portal](https://portal.local.azurestack.external/)
+    - Sign in to the [Azure Stack portal](https://portal.local.azurestack.external/).
     - Select **All services** > **All resources**.
 Find the master in your cluster resource group.
 The master is named `k8s-master-<sequence-of-numbers>`.

 2. Open the master node in the portal.
 Copy the **Public IP** address.
 Click **Connect** to get your user name in the  **Login using VM local account** box.
 This is the same user name you set when creating your cluster.
 Use the public IP address rather than the private IP address listed in the connect blade.

 3. Open an SSH client to connect to the master.
-If you are working on Windows, you can use [Putty](https://docs.microsoft.com/azure/marketplace/cloud-partner-portal/virtual-machine/cpp-connect-vm) to create the connection.
-You will use the public IP address for the master node, the username, and add the private key you used when creating the cluster.
+If you're working on Windows, you can use [Putty](https://docs.microsoft.com/azure/marketplace/cloud-partner-portal/virtual-machine/cpp-connect-vm) to create the connection.
+You'll use the public IP address for the master node, the username, and add the private key you used when creating the cluster.

 4. When the terminal connects, type `kubectl` to open the Kubernetes command-line client.